pledge4plastics is a national campaign to recycle more plastics. Pledge now.

 ||Epsom & Ewell alone produces around 27,000 tonnes of household waste each year.|

-Across Surrey, work has taken place to avoid sending our non-recycled waste to landfill.
+Across Surrey, work has taken place to recycle more and to reduce landfill.
 Now, our waste that is not recycled is taken to an energy-from-waste plant in Kent and used as fuel to generate electricity.